42 Tundra Facts to Help Kids Learn About This Frigid Biome

 • Many tundra animals hibernate during the long winters to conserve energy.

-• Most animals living in the tundra are migratory, and only travel there for part of the year.
+• Most birds living in the tundra are migratory, and only travel there for part of the year.

 • There are almost no reptiles or amphibians in tundras.